Poco X3: Criticism

 The Poco X3 Pro and maybe the Poco X3 NFC had a faulty PMIC, which eventually caused the phone to not charge and the memory chip to corrupt, rendering the phone bricked, as you need an authorized Mi account to flash using EDL.
 Contrary to popular belief it affected both the Indian and the EEA variants.
 A temporary fix was rebooting the phone into fastboot, which caused a "recalibration" of the PMIC.
 Xiaomi confirmed the issue and gave another 6 months of warranty to the Indian version.

 Lot of screens were defect, which caused ghost touch issues and random wake-ups.
 Sometimes it corresponded with a PMIC failure which caused some to believe that the PMIC caused these issues, although Xiaomi has not acknowledged it.

+The phone case ended up damaging from blasting, 5 minutes after unpluging the charger.
+The user was from Aman Bhardwaj, a Twitter user who posted images to Twitter.
+The LCM itself is crushed and the case was bent, stating from spokesperson from POCO India "the device (POCO X3 Pro) appeared bent and the LCM (liquid crystal module) was in a crushed condition which indicates the application of external force.
+This is thus classified under 'customer induced damage" and was a case of "customer induced damage".